wkingvilay/Amafon/README.md

 # Amafon
 E-Commerce Site with MySQL integration
+The version used in the video demo is located in the branch, demo. (not merged to main currently)

 ## Overview
 Amafon is a full-stack e-commerce platform with a FastAPI backend and vanilla JavaScript frontend.
 It includes complete CRUD operations for products, orders, users, sellers, and more.